PRT28/cartoonizer/README.md

 # cartoonizer

- It is a python script which converts normal images to cartoon styked images
+ It is a python script which converts normal images to cartoon styled images

  ![Image](https://github.com/PRT28/cartoonizer/blob/main/Stack.jpg)